Instapaper/privacy/README.md

 Instapaper reserves the right to change this policy at any time.
 Please check this page periodically for changes.
 Your continued use of Instapaper following the posting of changes to this policy will mean you accept those changes.
 We will notify you before we make material changes to this policy and give you an opportunity to review the revised policy before deciding if you would like to continue to use the Services.
 You can review previous versions of the policy at <a href="https://github.com/Instapaper/privacy">https://github.com/Instapaper/privacy</a>.

-Effective Date: August 7th, 2018
+Effective Date: January 26th, 2019